microsoft/AgentsClientSDK.Windows/SampleApp/README.md

 ### First Launch Configuration

-On first launch/ Relaunching the app with different agent settings, you will to update the agent configuration in appsettings.json.
-For Direct Line integration, you will need to provide the following values:
- 'SchemaName', 'Envirnoment', 'EnvironmentId'.

- For SchemaName and Environment,
-   Firstly you need to publish your agent in No Authentication mode, Settings > Security > Authentication > No Authentication.
-   Then you can get the SchemaName and EnvironmentId from the metaData from Advanced in same page.

-   For EnvironmentId, you can get it from the URL of the agent in the portal. copilotstudio.microsoft.com -> prod copilotstudio.preview.microsoft.com -> prod copilotstudio.preprod.microsoft.com -> preprod
+The appsettings.json  file provides the necessary environment, agent, and speech settings required by the SDK to connect and function correctly.
+The file should look like this:
+{
+  "user": {
+    "environmentId": "", //environment in which agent is created "schemaName": "", // schema name of agent.
+Both are available in agent Metadata "environment": "", // mapping given below
+    "isAuthEnabled": false, // remains false for this release "auth": {               // furure scope.
+No need to input anything for now "clientId": "",
+      "tenantId": "",
+      "redirectUri": ""
+    }
+  },
+  "speech": {               // furure scope.
+No need to input anything for now
+    "speechSubscriptionKey": "",
+    "speechServiceRegion": ""
+  }
+}

+Environment mapping:

+copilotstudio.microsoft.com -> prod
+copilotstudio.preview.microsoft.com -> prod
+copilotstudio.preprod.microsoft.com -> preprod

 These are required to connect to your AI agent backend.
 The configuration is saved locally in `SampleApp\bin\x64\Debug\net8.0-windows10.0.19041.0\win-x64\appsettings.json`.